Milkitic/KeyASIO.Net/README.md

 | VolumeEnabled      | Software volume control.
 Disable for extremely low latency when `OsuMode` is false                                                         |
 | Volume             | Configured device volume.                                                                                                                  |

+## Todo
+- [ ] Allow to ignore the beatmap's hitsound
+- [ ] Allow to ignore sliderends (be able to preserve the reverse sliders)
+- [ ] Do not mute if user double tapping or do something others in the OD range
+- [ ] Fully mania support